ABHAY-100/fosshack-privy/README.md

 - **Double-Locked Storage**: Private keys are AES-encrypted with browser fingerprint data before storing in SessionStorage
 - **Extra Randomness**: We use parts of your browser fingerprint to strengthen encryption (not for tracking!)
 - **Minimal Sharing**: Only public keys get exchanged between chat participants
-- **Secure Message Storage**: Messages encrypted and stored temporarily in browser's IndexedDB with additional safeguards
+- **Secure Message Storage**: Messages encrypted and stored temporarily in browser with additional safeguards

 ### Browser & Network Protections